garethtdavies/docker-masterclass/README.md

 ### 6. Docker Containers

-So, we now have a built Docker image, let's run it!
+We now have a built Docker image, let's run it!
 First it's worth noting a little bit about what happens when you run a Docker image and use it to create a new container.

-Docker containers run as processes spawned by the Docker daemon, Linux-based they use the underlying host kernel to do so.
+Docker containers run as processes spawned by the Docker daemon.
+Linux-based, they use the underlying host kernel to do so.
 Under host OSs such as macOS and Windows, these kernels are supplied by minimal Linux VMs that are closely bound to the underlying host OS so that contexts such as device nodes,